310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Chiaki %}
 Hold on, I wasn’t told about this…?
-This means me, you, and Sengoku are the only ones who’ll perform.
+This means that me, you, and Sengoku are the only ones who’ll perform.

 Well, no matter.
 Hardships are an inevitability for heroes!
 By overcoming them, you become qualified to call yourself one!